 The Time of Isolation is Gone

 We are no longer living in a small-town farming culture.
 Our infrastructures and industries are growing increasingly urban and interdependent.
-We can no longer manage the mentality that the world is an endless trashcan on any governing or administrative level.
+We can no longer tolerate the mentality that the world is an endless trash can at any level of governance or administration.

 Sheila Suess Kenned, law and public policy professor at Purdue University, sums it up perfectly: "America is no longer a country of four million farmers and small merchants scattered along the eastern seacoast.